Basic-Data-Infrastructure/developer-portal/cookbook-3.md

 ### Provider is called without pre-authorization

-As Service Provider, handle an authenticated call by a Service Consumer which does not include pre-authorization.
+As Service Provider, handle an authenticated call by a Data Consumer which does not include pre-authorization.
 The provider will need to perform authorization manually, or contact an Authorization Registry.

 ### TODO Handle token call